 If your second of subsequent Annual Return deadline is coming up, get in touch with us right away.
 We can prepare a set of accounts and file your Annual Return.

 Fine Up To €1,200

 The bad news is that failure to file your Annual Return in time comes with penalties - even if you miss it by one day.
-First of all, there is a fine of €100 for missing your deadline and a further €3 per day, until you file it up to a maximum of €1,200.
+First of all, there is a fine of €100 for missing your deadline and a further €3 per day, until you file it.
+The maximum fine per year is €1,200.
 This means if you've missed your ARD, get in touch with us straight away so we can help you stop the fine on your company.

 Loss Of Audit Exemption

-A more serious and costly penalty is the fact that you could lose your audit exemption on your accounts for the next 2 years.
+A more serious and costly penalty is the fact that you could lose your audit exemption on your accounts for 2 years.
 An audit is an official inspection of your financial statements before they are submitted to the Companies Registration Office.
-Audits take time and money away from your company - so best avoid missing your Annual Return Deadline!
+Audits take time and money from your company.

 There is an option to take a missed deadline to the High Court to extend your Annual Return Date.
 The Court may offer an exemption from this loss of audit penalty if you can demonstrate that you had a good reason for missing the deadline, e.g. illness or family crisis.
 Saying you forgot or that you didn’t get the email DOES NOT constitute a good reason!
-Plus, going to court is an extra cost you will want to avoid.
+Contact us if you think this may be an option for you.

 How To Prevent Missed Annual Returns...

 For some company owners, the CRO reminder email doesn’t always come to them.
 It may go to a company director or company secretary who has been put down as the contact person.
 Or it could go to an agency you have used to set your company up.
 That’s fine if they pass it on right away.
 However, a director who is not involved in the day to day running of the business could easily be forgiven for assuming you have received this email too and may not appreciate the urgency of passing it on…leaving you with a very tight deadline indeed.